Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Best luxury hotel around Taipei 101

-Grand Hyatt Taipei (see on Agoda / Booking / TripAdvisor) is my number #1 recommendation near Taipei 101, as we stayed there recently and had a fantastic stay.
-I especially recommend it for families because of the Family Adventure Package.
+Grand Hyatt Taipei (see on Agoda / Booking / Klook / TripAdvisor / official site) is my number #1 recommendation near Taipei 101, as we stayed there recently and had a fantastic stay.
 Read my detailed review of our stay at Grand Hyatt Taipei to find out all about it.
+The hotel also has an excellent buffet restaurant.

 Also considered a part of Taipei’s Eastern District, Zhongxiao East Road is a main thoroughfare of Taipei and one of its liveliest streets.
 The road runs above the MRT blue line from Taipei Main Station all the way to the eastern reaches of the city, but the section from Zhongxiao Fuxing MRT to Taipei City Hall MRT are the most happening.